infothrill/python-dyndnsc/README.rst

 Compatible services
 ===================
+Dyndnsc can be configured to work with any third party service that supports one of the above protocols.
 This list is incomplete, since there are a lot of compatible services out there.
 Some of these services offer free accounts, some are paid or subscription based.
 Either way, this list should probably go elsewhere...

 * `dns.he.net <https://dns.he.net/>`_ (protocol: dyndns2)
 * `dnsdynamic.org <http://www.dnsdynamic.org/>`_ (protocol: dyndns2)